- 1 pound bulk pork sausage

 - 10 cups shredded cabbage

-- In a large kettle, cook the sausage, beef and onion over medium heat until meat is no longer pink; drain.
-Stir in the remaining ingredients.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 15-20 minutes or until cabbage is tender.
+- In a large kettle, brown sausage, beef and onion; drain off fat.
+Add remaining ingredients except cabbage; mix well.
+Stir in cabbage and simmer 15-20 minutes or until cabbage is tender.
 Yield: 10-12 servings.

 "What a fantastic dish!
 Very appetizing!"